CEN3031-Group8e/ImprintGenius/README.md

 ## Identified bugs

 When trying to access the customizer page directly through the url as a developer, without going through the homepage, it crashes since customizer page relies on the data from the package page.

+Data is not saved when customizer or report page is reloaded which can cause a crash.

 ## Future features